Lonec-L/obees/README.md

 ## How to play

-Space to drift, LMB to shoot.
+Press Space to drift and Left Mouse Button (LMB) to shoot.

+Mow all the lawn to win, but watch out for the bees — they will chase you and can kill you!

 ## To run on Mac OS: